YannDubs/website_old/machine-learning-glossary.md

 #### No Free Lunch theorem
 #### Fundamental Trade-off (bias-variance)
 #### Parametric vs Non Parametric
-These 2 type of method distinguish themselves based on theit answer to the following question.
-"Will I use the same amount of memory to store the model trained on $100$ examples than to store a model trained on $10 000$ of them ? "
+These 2 types of methods distinguish themselves based on their answer to the following question: "Will I use the same amount of memory to store the model trained on $100$ examples than to store a model trained on $10 000$ of them ? "
 If yes then you are using a *parametric model*.
-If not you are using a *non-parametric model*.
+If not, you are using a *non-parametric model*.

 * **Parametric**:
-    * :bulb: <span class='intuitionText'> The memory used to store a model trained on $100$ observation is the same as for a model trained on $10 000$ of them  </span>.
+    * :bulb: <span class='intuitionText'> The memory used to store a model trained on $100$ observations is the same as for a model trained on $10 000$ of them  </span>.
     * I.e: The number of parameters is fixed.
     * :white_check_mark: <span class='advantageText'> Computationally less expensive </span> to store and predict.
     * :white_check_mark: <span class='advantageText'> Less variance. </span>